Ghana Railway Company

 Ghana Railways #1670 in Kumasi. #1670 is a GMDD (General Motors Diesel Division, London, Ontario, Canada) model GT18LC-2, 6-axle, 1,500 horsepower, diesel-electric locomotive, part of an order of 15 ordered in 1995.
 (GMDD is a division of EMD, formerly a subsidiary of General Motors Corporation.)
 It has an EMD 8-645 2-stroke diesel engine as prime-mover.
 Couplers are AAR coupling and air brakes.
 (Not known if this locomotive is A1A or Co-Co.)
 Locomotive can't be mu'd.

-Ghana Railway Company Limited (previously known as the Ghana Railway Corporation) is the company that operates the railways of Ghana.
+The Ghana Railway Company Limited (previously known as the Ghana Railway Corporation) is the company that operates the railways of Ghana.
 The Ghana Railway Company Limited is a public-sector body with responsibility for the efficient management of the national rail system so as to enhance the smooth movement of goods and passengers.